etternagame/etterna/Docs/Crashpad.md

 architecture, and operating system.
 Since it is exactly what is contained within RAM, some personal information like usernames, passwords, and anything stored in RAM may be stored in the minidump.
-It would take a motivated attack to be able to determine those values in the chance that personal information is stored within the crashdump.
+It would take a motivated attack to be able to determine those values in the chance that personal information is stored within the crash dump.
 If you would rather not send the Etterna team your minidump file for debugging the crash you experienced, learn how you can decode the minidump yourself in the [Decoding Minidumps](#Decoding-Minidumps) section.